DIDSR/calzone/paper/paper.md

 We define calibration as the agreement between the predicted probability and the true posterior probability of a class-of-interest, $P(D=1|\hat{p}=p) = p$.
 This has been defined as moderate calibration by @Calster_weak_cal and is also referred as the reliability of the model.

 In the `calzone` package, we provide a set of functions and classes for visualizing calibration and evaluating calibration metrics given a representative dataset from the intended population.
 Existing libraries such as `scikit-learn` lacks calibration metrics that are widely used in the statistical literature.
-Other libraries such as `uncertainty-toolbox` are focused on implementing calibration methods but do not include any calibration assessment. [@uncertaintyToolbox].
+Other libraries such as `uncertainty-toolbox` are focused on implementing calibration methods and not calibration assessment. [@uncertaintyToolbox].

 # Software description